mrarthurwhite/project3-arthur-web-ft120919/spec.md

           has_many :registrants, through: :registrations
           belongs_to :host, class_name: "User", foreign_key:"user_id"
         end
-- [x ] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
     * see above requirement and models
-- [x ] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
     * see above requirement and models
-- [ x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+- [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
     * see above requirement and models
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
     * see above requirement and models and the following scaffolding calls